This story about my visit to North Korea made it into The Sun:

 A Helicopter Over Pyongyang

 Our flight is preceded by a lavish banquet of five courses and the ride itself is actually very comfortable.
-True, it is a converted military helicopter but it seats a dozen or so and has been fitted out with plush seats.
+True, it is a converted military helicopter, but it seats a dozen or so and has been fitted out with plush seats.
 There is a steward who sits and dozes, as does the guide who accompanies us.
 Free to take pictures of whatever we want, despite previous strictures not to photograph outside the urban area, disappointingly there doesn’t seem to be anything too unusual to report.
-The city is impressive and modern except for two enormous power stations belching smoke into the air.
+The city is impressive and modern.
+There are several stadia and arenas and we get a good view of the Rungrado 1st of May Stadium, almost the biggest in the world.
+We also see two enormous power stations belching smoke into the air.
 No wonder it gets a little hazy at times.
 Even so, the pollution is never truly awful - there are so few cars.

 Back in the city we get another view of the many apartment blocks and scrapers from the viewing platform at the top of the Juche Tower.
 Juche is the (at times incomprehensible) ideology expounded by Kim Il Sung, but the word literally means self-reliance and the tower has an illuminated torch at the top.
 There are gardens and fountains - very pleasant as long as you stay near the guides.